 The year 2013 saw the release of The Hours Begin to Sing and the new Getty opera Usher House, both on Pentatone.
 An Audiophile Audition critic wrote of The Hours Begin to Sing, “I reviewed Lisa Delan’s first issue in this series in 2009… I said then ‘I am not sure I have heard a finer American song album since Songs of America made its debut years ago.’
 Well, guess what?
 I can say it again, with a lot of confidence….
 Lisa Delan is still the master of this sort of recital.”

 Also in 2013 Oxingale Records released Angel Heart, A Music Storybook, created by Ms. Delan and composer Luna Pearl Woolf, featuring the soprano together with Frederica von Stade, Zheng Cao, Sanford Sylvan and Dan Taylor with Matt Haimovitz and his all-cello ensemble Uccello.
 The recording also features Jeremy Irons narrating an original story by best-selling author Cornelia Funke.
 Angel Heart premiered in 2013 as a live multimedia performance presented by Cal Performances in Berkeley and Carnegie Hall in New York City and was presented in 2015 by Festival del Sole (now Festival Napa Valley).
 The family-oriented project has been lauded by The Wall Street Journal, Publishers Weekly and The New York Times.
 Pentatone will re-release the original English language version of Angel Heart in a deluxe family edition in 2019, followed by the German language release as narrated by author Cornelia Funke.

 2015 welcomed the release of Pentatone’s American holiday album, December Celebration, featuring Ms. Delan in works by Jake Heggie and David Garner with baritone Lester Lynch and members of the New Century Chamber Orchestra.

-Ms Delan reached a new level of artistry with Out of the Shadows: Rediscovered American Art Songs, collaborating with Kevin Korth (piano) and Matt Haimovitz (cello) which Pentatone released in spring 2016.
-Of her treatment of this collection of 31 songs by ten composers, Opera News said Ms. Delan “brings to these works an almost evangelical commitment and appreciation, which makes the texts and vocal lines sometimes feel rediscovered, even newly minted.”
+Ms. Delan reached a new level of artistry with Out of the Shadows: Rediscovered American Art Songs, collaborating with Kevin Korth (piano) and Matt Haimovitz (cello) on a collection of 31 songs by ten composers, which Pentatone released in spring 2016.